 Building a Global Network

-96% of international alumnae and 75% of U.S. alumnae stay in touch through social media.
+96% of the US and international alumnae stay in touch through social media.

 U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA)

 TechGirls is an initiative of the opens in a new windowU.S.
 Department of State’s Bureau of Educational and Cultural Affairs.
-The Bureau of Educational and Cultural Affairs' (ECA) mission is to increase mutual understanding between the people of the United States and the people of other countries by means of educational and cultural exchange that assist in the development of peaceful relations.
-ECA strives to embed diversity, equity, inclusion, and accessibility (DEIA) in all aspects of its work.
+The Bureau of Educational and Cultural Affairs' (ECA) programs increase mutual understanding between the people of the United States and the people of other countries by means of educational, professional, and cultural exchanges, supporting the development and sustainment of peaceful relations.
+Exchange programs strengthen the national security of the United States through improved foreign relations, support U.S. international leadership, and provide a broad range of domestic benefits by helping break down barriers that often divide us and by investing in American communities and organizations.